irusri/geniesys/docs/user/user_getting_started.md

 ------------------------
 The GeneList tool allows the user to search for genes using **gene IDs, descriptions, experiments, GO ids and different annotations** then saves the result in a list that can be used by other tools.

-<iframe src="https://plantgenie.org/help/screencast/genelist_screencast/genelist.html"  height="345px" width="100%" frameborder="0" scrolling="no" style="z-index:999999;" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" ></iframe>
+<iframe src="https://plantgenie.org/help/screencast/genelist_screencast/genelist.html"  height="345px" width="100%" frameborder="0" scrolling="no" style="z-index:999999;" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen="" ></iframe>

 **Basic Usage**
 Simply type in gene ids, descriptions, or different annotations.
 The matching genes will be displayed with selected annotations.
 The result can be customized by clicking the Select Displayed Annotations button.
 There are three buttons to **Save all to Gene List**, **Remove selected from Gene List** or **Empty Gene List**.
 The **Share table** button allows sharing the current GeneList with other users by way of an auto generated URL.
 The GeneList tool is the starting point for most PlantGenIE workflow.